EC-12 Education

 About the Dallas County Coaching Summit

-The Dallas County Coaching Summit is an exclusive learning community for campus and district-based professionals whose roles primarily involve leveraging instructional coaching to support teacher growth and development, ultimately leading to improved student outcomes.
-All educators, including instructional coaches, demonstration teachers, content facilitators and coordinators, assistant principals, and principals, are welcome to participate.
+The Dallas County Coaching Summit is a cross-district learning community for educators who support teachers through coaching and instructional leadership.
+All educators who coach at least one teacher, including instructional coaches, demonstration teachers, cooperating or mentor teachers, content facilitators and coordinators, assistant principals, and principals, are welcome to participate.

 DCCS Framework